celsovl/heredian-rust/README.md

 # heredian-rust
-Port of Heredian, the multiplayer game that you already know and love, to rust
+Port of Heredian to rust, the multiplayer game that you already know and love.